infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 Components that have more than 3 styles should be moved to separate component.
 Every `Box` or `Flex` components should be moved to separate component, regarding of number of styles, with a descriptive name.

-(NOTE: Where to create that component will be added after we decide!)

 ```tsx
 const ListWrapper = chakra(Box, {
   baseStyle: {